Designing posters can seem like a daunting task, especially if you run your business by yourself.

 What Influences Cost?

 Generally, as you get into the higher ranges of gsm, you will notice a per unit price increase.
-If you’re on a tight budget or believe recipients of your posters will toss them after a few days, opt for lower gsm to save on money.
+If you’re on a tight budget and looking for cheap poster printing or believe recipients of your posters will toss them after a few days, opt for lower gsm to save on money.
 To really make an impression, opt for higher-quality poster paper.

 As a final tip on materials, use acid-free paper when printing posters, especially if you want them to last for a long time.
 Papers with acid yellow over time, a characteristic you don’t want if you aim to have your posters around for a long time.